michaelmior/heroku-django-skeleton/README.markdown

 Foreman uses this file to set environment variables when running commands.
 Create a new PostgreSQL database and set the access information.

-Issue the following commands to create the database and apply any migrations (this uses [South](http://south.aeracode.org/)).
+Issue the following commands to create the database and apply any migrations.aeracode.org/)).

-    foreman run python manage.py syncdb
     foreman run python manage.py migrate

 You're now all set for local development, to start the development server, simply run